ehamiter/Sublime-Text-2-Plugins/README.md

 ------------

 Copy **[pep8check.py](https://github.com/ehamiter/Sublime-Text-2-Plugins/raw/master/pep8check.py)** into your ST2 User packages folder *(Sublime Text 2 > Preferences > Browse Packages... > User)*

+Take a look through the code, and add or remove options that fit your needs.
+In the stock example, I have the following set up:

+* --repeat          show all occurrences of the same error
+* --verbose         print status messages, or debug with -vv
+* --repeat          show all occurrences of the same error
+* --ignore=errors   skip errors and warnings (e.g. E4,W)
+* --show-source     show source code for each error
+* --statistics      count errors and warnings
+*  --count          print total number of errors and warnings to standard error and set exit code to 1 if total is not null

+Play around with the options until you get what you want.

 **This plugin is dependent on pep8, which you must install yourself.** You can install, upgrade, uninstall pep8.py with these commands: